ligato/docs/docs/user-guide/concepts.md

 vpp#
 ```

 The call contains dependencies on the `loop0` interface and on our bridge domain with ID=1.
-From the example steps above, we see that the order of CLI commands must follow in this way (with some exceptions like the bridge domain creation (third step) which can be called earlier).
+From the example steps above, we see that the order of CLI commands must follow in this strict sequence.

 Now remove the interface:
 ```bash